x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 You can run the Exchange ActiveSync Autodiscover and Outlook Autodiscover tests in the Microsoft Remote Connectivity Analyzer.
 If the user is using a local wireless network to connect to Exchange Online, the user should run both tests to make sure that the local network allows for connections to the ActiveSync endpoints.

-You can get help for planning and deploying Autodiscover services as part of your Exchange 2016 deployment in [Deploying Exchange 2016](../../plan-and-deploy/plan-and-deploy.md#Deployment).
+You can get help for planning and deploying Autodiscover services as part of your Exchange deployment in [Deploy Exchange 2016 or Exchange 2019](../../plan-and-deploy/plan-and-deploy.md#deploy-exchange-2016-or-exchange-2019)[Deploying Exchange 2016](../../plan-and-deploy/plan-and-deploy.md#Deployment).